 Great!
 There are lots of ways to travel long-term or full-time.
 As many ways as there are people, in fact.

 And something I really want to make clear is that my way won’t be your way.
 I’m able to do what I do because I have my exact background, my exact experiences, my exact collection of skills, my exact motivations and priorities.
-All or most of these things will be completely different for you, and as such, you’ll likely make your monetary living differently than I do, and will spend your time doing different things.
+All or most of these things will be completely different for you, and as such, you’ll likely make your monetary living differently than I do, and will spend your time doing different things for fun.

 That said, there are a few things to think about:

 1. What do you want to get out of travel?
 What do you hope to achieve by living in this way?

 2. How might you earn an income while on the road?
 What skills do you possess that might allow you to work from a laptop/phone/carrier pigeon, and what skills might you acquire that would help you do so?

 3. What elements of your comfort zone will need to be taken into account when figuring out expenses, locations, methods of travel, and other such considerations?
 Are you comfortable being uncomfortable, or will you need a large cozy bed and a first class plane ticket everywhere you go?
 There’s nothing wrong with needing such things, but it’s good to know, as you’ll need to work this information into your plans.

 From there, it’s a matter of deciding that you’re going to make it happen.
 You’ll want to set yourself a deadline and get all your ducks in a row.
 You’ll want to ensure that you have a way of paying your expenses.
 And perhaps most difficult of all, you’ll need to take your first steps along a less conventional path.